MBA Without GMAT: Top Programs for 2024

 Score: 59.40

-NYU Stern's Full-time MBA program offers a dynamic and flexible educational experience without the GMAT requirement.
-Emphasizing diversity and the core values of IQ+EQ—intellectual and emotional intelligence, it employs a comprehensive admissions approach, evaluating academic profile, professional achievements, and personal characteristics.
+NYU Stern's Full-time MBA program requirements are some of the most flexible.
+The school’s diversity and the core values of IQ+EQ—intellectual and emotional intelligence, allow it to employ a comprehensive admissions approach.
+Candidates are evaluated based on their academic profile, professional achievements, and personal characteristics.

 Here is what MBA applicants at Stern need instead of the GMAT: